cvxgrp/markowitz-reference/README.md

 make experiments
 ```

-Before the experiments start the virtual environment defined in 'requirements.txt'
+This first replicates the virtual environment defined in 'requirements.txt'
-is replicated locally.
+locally and then runs the experiments defined in 'experiments.py'.

+## Reproducibility

+The main packages used are specified in 'requirements.txt', with a frozen
+version of all packages and their sub-dependencies in 'requirements_frozen.txt'.
+We used Python 3.10.13 to run the experiments.